vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

 	1. Enter the user name and password for the vCenter Server administrator account.
 	2. Enter **yes** if the vCenter Server certificate thumbprint is legitimate, and wait for the install process to finish.
 	3. (Optional) If the version that you try to install is same or older than the one already installed, enter **yes** to force reinstall and wait for the process to finish.
 10. When the upgrade finishes, stop and restart the vSphere Client services.

-     **NOTE**: The Flex-based plug-in has no new features in this release.
-However, the upgrade script updates the metadata for the Flex-based client.
-Consequently, you must restart both of the HTML5 and Flex-based clients.

     <pre>service-control --stop vsphere-ui && service-control --start vsphere-ui && service-control --stop vsphere-client && service-control --start vsphere-client</pre>